gsaurus/sor-disassemblies/README.md

-# sor1disassembly
+# Streets of Rage 1, 2 and 3 Disassemblies
-Streets of Rage 1 ROM analysis data gathered with IDA pro
+SEGA Megadrive Streets of Rage trilogy ROMs analysis data gathered with IDA pro.